 Mavorixafor in Waldenstrom Macroglobulinemia

-X4 is developing Mavorixafor as a first-in-class, oral, allosteric inhibitor of CXCR4 for the treatment of the rare genetic disease Waldenstrom macroglobulinemia (WM).
-WM is a rare blood cancer and a type of B-cell non-Hodgkin’s lymphoma.
-It is characterized by the accumulation of malignant B-cells in the bone marrow, leading to the overproduction of immunoglobulin (Ig) M, and the overcrowding of healthy red cells, platelets and other white cells, disrupting the normal formation of blood cells.
-Typical WM symptoms include increased blood viscosity due to high IgM levels, brushing or skin lesions, anemia and enlarged lymph nodes and spleen.
+X4 is developing mavorixafor as an oral, once-daily treatment for patients with Waldenstrom macroglobulinemia (WM).
+WM is a rare blood cancer and a type of B-cell non-Hodgkin’s lymphoma characterized by the accumulation of malignant B-cells in the bone marrow, leading to the overproduction of immunoglobulin (Ig) M. Typical WM symptoms include increased blood viscosity due to high IgM levels, brushing or skin lesions, anemia and enlarged lymph nodes and spleen.
 WM has approximately an 8-year survival rate post-diagnosis.

 About 90% of WM patients present with mutations in the MYD88 gene, while 30-40% of patients present with additional mutations in the CXCR4 gene, leading to overstimulation of the CXCR4 pathway.
 Aberrant CXCR4 expression on cancerous B-cells contributes to sequestration of malignant B-cells in the bone marrow as well as an increased survival, proliferation, and migration of cancer cells to lymph nodes and metastatic sites.
 WM patients with CXCR4 mutations tend to have increased bone marrow disease burden, higher serum IgM levels, and a higher risk of developing symptomatic blood hyperviscosity.